adam-spice/100daysofcode/README.md

 Day 10 Built an add using React, ExpressJs and leaflet.
 It's a bit like an old school guestbook where you can leave a message and show were you are. https://spiceymap.adam-spice.online

+Day 11 played around with learning express authentication and permissions.

 Started working on a discord clone using Feathers